Updated July 2023

-With the introduction (or should I say tease) of the upcoming DRAGONtail hybrid fiberglass zoom tenkara rod, I thought touching on “shorter” tenkara rods was a topic that’s a bit overdue.
+With the introduction of the DRAGONtail FoxFIRE hybrid fiberglass zoom tenkara rod, I thought touching on “shorter” tenkara rods was a topic that’s a bit overdue.
 This article will focus on some of the options available at under nine feet in length, (~270cm).

 What’s immediately strange when discussing “short” tenkara rods is that many remain as long, if not longer, than their western fly rod brothers.
 Nine feet isn’t really that short in the fishing world, however when the measuring stick for the average tenkara rod clocks in at twelve feet, you can see where this is going.